TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Performance Evaluation

 \subsubsection{Results}

-\edit{The}{Our} Task Generator detected 911 of the 1,226 tappable UI elements (74.3\%).
-Among these, 69.5\% of all buttons (643 of 925), 73.0\% of selection inputs (46 of 63), and 93.3\% of text inputs (222 of 238) were detected. \edit{We did not calculate the precision for tappable element detection, because none of the currently available datasets contained complete labeling for \textit{all} tappable elements.}{We did not calculate precision, as no available dataset has complete labels for all tappable elements.} \edit{False positive identifications also have a limited impact on accessibility assessment: During task execution our system will collect such elements' announcements as not actionable, and be able to confirm via task execution that they are indeed not actionable.}{False positives will have a limited impact on the final assessment, as the Task Executor identifies such elements as non-actionable during its run.} As a reference, Zhang et al.~\cite{zhang_screen_chi21} developed a UI element detection model that achieved a mean Average Precision (mAP) of 71.3\% on a proprietary dataset. \edit{We found 851 of the 911 LLM-generated captions (93.4\%) to be consistent with the crowdsourced captions.}{For generated captions, 851 (93.4\%) were consistent with the crowdsourced captions.} The overall actionable element identification rate was 69.4\% (851 of 1,226).
+Our Task Generator detected 911 of the 1,226 tappable UI elements (74.3\%).
+Among these, 69.5\% of all buttons (643 of 925), 73.0\% of selection inputs (46 of 63), and 93.3\% of text inputs (222 of 238) were detected.
+We did not calculate precision, as no available dataset has complete labels for all tappable elements.
+False positives will have a limited impact on the final assessment, as the Task Executor identifies such elements as non-actionable during its run.
+As a reference, Zhang et al.~\cite{zhang_screen_chi21} developed a UI element detection model that achieved a mean Average Precision (mAP) of 71.3\% on a proprietary dataset.
+For generated captions, 851 (93.4\%) were consistent with the crowdsourced captions.
+The overall actionable element identification rate was 69.4\% (851 of 1,226).